1ay1/neowall/README.md

 - 🔥 **Hot Reload**: Update configuration without restarting (`SIGHUP`)
 - 🎬 **Smooth Transitions**: Fade and slide effects between wallpapers
 - 📁 **Directory Support**: Point to a folder and cycle through all images
-- 🪶 **Minimal Dependencies**: Pure C with no heavy frameworks
+- 🪶 **Minimal Dependencies**: Pure C with no heavy frameworks (because who needs bloated libraries when you have raw pointers and existential dread?)
+- 💀 **Memory Safety**: We free our allocations.
+Most of the time.
+Okay, all of the time, but the joke was funnier before we fixed the bugs.
 - 🔧 **VIBE Config Format**: Simple, human-readable configuration

 ## Why Staticwall?

+Because you have wallpapers and we have... strong opinions on how to display them.
+Also, we were bored on a Tuesday.

 Built as a reliable replacement for `wpaperd` and similar tools, Staticwall focuses on:
-- **Stability**: Robust error handling and clean resource management (sets wallpapers until it doesn't crash)
+- **Stability**: Robust error handling and clean resource management (sets wallpapers until it doesn't crash—which is hopefully never, but we're realistic about our place in the universe)
-- **Performance**: Direct Wayland protocol usage with minimal overhead
+- **Performance**: Direct Wayland protocol usage with minimal overhead (your CPU has better things to worry about)
-- **Simplicity**: Easy configuration with sensible defaults
+- **Simplicity**: Easy configuration with sensible defaults (we assume you want your wallpaper visible, which is a pretty bold assumption)
 - **Compatibility**: Works with any wlroots-based compositor (Sway, Hyprland, River, etc.)
 - **Name Irony**: Yes, we know it cycles wallpapers dynamically.
 The name stays.
-It's static in spirit.
+It's static in spirit, dynamic in practice, and confusing in marketing.

 ## Quick Start